Joy-Con

-Joy-Con are the primary game controllers for the Nintendo Switch video game console.
-They consist of two individual units, each containing an analog stick and an array of buttons.
-They can be used while attached to the main Nintendo Switch console unit, or detached and used wirelessly; when detached, a pair of Joy-Con can be used by a single player, or divided between two as individual controllers.
-The controllers have been criticized for the tendency of the analog sticks to register inputs when not being touched (also known as drift).
+Joy-Con are the primary game controllers for the Nintendo Switch, a hybrid video game console developed by Nintendo.
+A set of Joy-Con consists of two individual units, each containing an analog stick and an array of buttons.
+They can be used while attached to the main Nintendo Switch console unit, or detached and used wirelessly.
+When detached, the pair can be used by a single player, or each Joy-Con can serve as an individual controller.
+An upgraded version, the Joy-Con 2, serve as the primary controllers for the Nintendo Switch 2.

 Design

 Joy-Con are distributed in pairs, designated as "Joy-Con L" and "Joy-Con R" respectively.
 They each measure 35.9 x 102 x 13.9 mm, and the Joy-Con L and R weigh 49 g and 52.1 g, respectively.
 When measured from the top of the analog stick to the tip of the ZL/ZR trigger it has an extreme depth of 28.4 mm.

 Joy-Con can be attached to the sides of the Switch console via rails, or detached and used wirelessly—either as a pair (comparable to a Wii Remote and Nunchuk), or divided between two different players.
 Up to 8 Joy-Con can connect to a single Switch console at a time.
 The Joy-Con can be optionally attached to a "Joy-Con Grip" accessory, with or without charging capabilities, that convert the controllers to a more traditional gamepad-like form factor.

 When detached from the console, both Joy-Con units operate autonomously of each other, and communicate with the console via Bluetooth.
 Wrist strap attachments are provided, which are similarly installed by sliding them onto the controllers' rails.
 The strap attachments have a rounded shape and raised shoulder buttons to improve the ergonomics of the Joy-Con when used individually.

 Joy-Con contain non-removable 3.7 volt 525 mAh 1.9 watt hour lithium-ion polymer batteries; they are charged when attached to a Switch console that itself is charging.
 A separate "charging grip" accessory allows the controllers to be charged in a gamepad configuration via USB-C. Nintendo released a Joy-Con AA battery pack attachment on June 16, 2017, which slide onto the Joy-Con similarly to the wrist strap attachments.